mkarneim/pojobuilder/README.md

 Do the following to configure the PojoBuilder annotation processor for your project in Eclipse:

-* Place the PojoBuilder libraries (antlr-*.jar, stringtemplate-*.jar pojobuilder-*.jar) into your project library directory
+* Place the PojoBuilder libraries (antlr-*.jar, ST-*.jar pojobuilder-*.jar) into your project library directory
 * Open your project's properties dialog
 * Navigate to "Java Build Path" tree node
 * Open the "Libraries" tab